Skip to the main content

 Employment & Advancement

-Updated Mar 31, 2018
+Updated Mar 31, 2024

-Medical laboratory assistants work in:
+Medical laboratory assistants provide customer service to patients and clients in:

-• private diagnostic testing labs
+• Diagnostic testing labs

-• hospitals
+• Hospitals

-• doctors’ offices and clinics
+• Doctor’s offices

 Experienced medical laboratory assistants may move into related jobs in:

-• industrial process or manufacturing company labs
+• Industrial process or manufacturing company labs

-• pharmaceutical company labs
+• Pharmaceutical company labs where research is performed

-• veterinary labs
+• Government science labs

 Advancement opportunities depend on the assistant’s ability, experience, and education.
+Many medical laboratory assistants further their education or move into allied health-related fields.

 Industry Concentration